jimdoescode/jimdoescode.github.io/_posts/2018-03-31-validate-a-stun-binding-req.md

 ## Verifying the request

-We calculate this by HMAC-SHA1ing all the bytes up to the MESSAGE-INTEGITY attribute with the ice-pwd that was we sent to the client in the SDP answer (fpllngzieyoh43e0133ols).
+We calculate this by HMAC-SHA1ing all the bytes *up to* the MESSAGE-INTEGITY bytes with the ice-pwd attribute that was sent to the client in the SDP answer (fpllngzieyoh43e0133ols).
 ```
 HMAC-SHA1(
     0x00 0x01 0x00 0x50 0x21 0x12 0xa4 0x42